Tips and Tricks

 When adding delay blocks to subwoofer channels in MSO, the software will by default make the delay value limits for each of the delay blocks equal, as specified in Tools, Application Options, Filters, Delay.
 For systems using a combination of near-field and far-field subs, having equal delay limits for all subs may not be an appropriate choice.
 With such a setup, you'll want to experiment with setting the delay of the near-field subs to a larger value than the far-field ones, to nominally match the times of arrival of the early sounds from each of the subs.

 In more conventional setups for which all the subs are in the far field, delays are used in MSO in order to manipulate room modes to get consistent seat-to-seat frequency response.
 But for near-field subs, the room modes have a much reduced effect on frequency response compared to the far-field case.
-The "time alignment" technique makes the implicit assumption of anechoic behavior, which breaks down for far-field subs.
-Near-field subs more closely approximate the anechoic case, making the assumptions underlying the "time alignment" procedure more accurate.
+The so-called "time alignment" technique makes the implicit assumption of anechoic behavior, which breaks down for far-field subs.
+Near-field subs more closely approximate the anechoic case, making the assumptions underlying the "time alignment" procedure more reasonable.
 Thus it's worth experimenting with the "time alignment" technique when using near-field subs.

 The traditional solution to the "time alignment" problem has been to calculate the delay for each sub based on the speed of sound and the relative distance of each sub to the main listening position (MLP).
 The most distant sub to the MLP is assigned a delay of zero, and the other delays are calculated based on the difference in distance to the MLP between that of the most distant sub and each of the others.
 This calculation is best described in AustinJerry's guide titled "Using MiniDSP 2x4 to Time-Align Multiple Subs on One Channel before Room Correction".
 The title of the relevant subtopic is "Set Output Delays".
 This topic gives explicit instructions for how to compute each delay.
 After setting the delays according to the calculation, you may want to only allow the optimizer to make small delay adjustments, say a few msec, from the calculated delay values.
 Or, you might want to completely disallow the optimizer from changing the delays from these calculated values.
 In the latter case, you would use the Parameter Locking feature.